hex-ci/egg-scripts-plus/README.md

 - `npm start`
 - `npm stop`

-**Note:** `egg-scripts` is not recommended to install global, you should install and use it as npm scripts.
+**Note:** `egg-scripts-plus` is not recommended to install global, you should install and use it as npm scripts.

 ## Command